 Also of interest is that Omaha has more people living here who work in computers and math than 95% of the places in the US.

-The population of Omaha is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.67% of adults in Omaha have a bachelor's degree or even advanced degree.
+The education level of Omaha citizens is very high relative to the national average among all cities (21.84%): 38.71% of adults in Omaha have a bachelor's degree or even advanced degree.

 The most common language spoken in Omaha is English.
 Other important languages spoken here include Spanish and Other Asian languages.